Katrina Porteous on BBC Radio & BBC Two TV

 Front Row, BBC Radio 4, Wednesday 12 April 2023, 7.15pm

 Poet and historian Katrina Porteous was a contributor to Front Row on 12 April, speaking down the line from BBC Radio Newcastle.
-She had been asked to review an exhibition at the Baltic in Gateshead on the work of photographer Chris Killip, who documented the lives of people living in North-East England in the 1970s and 80s.
+She was asked to review an exhibition at the Baltic in Gateshead on the work of photographer Chris Killip, who documented the lives of people living in North-East England in the 1970s and 80s.
 Although Katrina never met Chris, his work has been very important to her throughout her life.

 ‘Throughout the 1970s and 1980s, photographer Chris Killip immersed himself in communities in the north-east of England.
 The Baltic Centre for Contemporary Art in Gateshead presents a career retrospective, with the stark yet tender images he made at its heart.
 The poet Katrina Porteous, who like Killip has worked on the Durham coast, reviews the exhibition.’